Andreas-bersgtedt/SparkPoolNotebooks/README.md

 # SparkPoolNotebooks

-This repo contains a collection of Jypiter Notebooks for Synapse Spark
+This repo contains a collection of jupyter notebook for Synapse Spark.